 Can I trust the broker?

 To be authorized and regulated, brokers must undergo audits, meet capital requirements, and provide segregated accounts and negative balance protection.
 You can search the regulator’s website to confirm the broker’s status and check for any disciplinary action.
 The broker’s size and operating history are also worth considering.
 You can usually find these on the company’s LinkedIn page.
-If you are working with a broker entity based offshore, you should be especially cautious.
+If you are working with an offshore broker entity, you should be especially cautious.

 Are the fees competitive?